Martin4dbest/Tip_calculator/README.md

 <h2>Credits</h2>
 This tip calculator was created by [Nsibong Akpan and Martin Agoha] as a project for PORTFOLIO PROJECT AT ALX HOLBERTON].
 Feel free to use and modify this code for your own projects.
-If you have any questions or feedback, please contact [Nsibong Akpan at.....     and Martin Agoha at martin4dtruth@gmail.com]
+If you have any questions or feedback, please contact [Nsibong Akpan at nsisongakpakpan01@gmail.com and Martin Agoha at martin4dtruth@gmail.com]